galaxy-genome-annotation/python-chado/docs/commands/expression.rst

 **Options**::

       --names TEXT           JSON list of biomaterial names to delete.
       --ids TEXT             JSON list of biomaterial ids to delete.
-      --organism_id TEXT  Delete all biomaterial associated with this organism id.
+      --organism_id INTEGER  Delete all biomaterial associated with this organism id.
-      --analysis_id TEXT  Delete all biomaterial associated with this analysis id.
+      --analysis_id INTEGER  Delete all biomaterial associated with this analysis id.
       -h, --help             Show this message and exit.

 ``get_biomaterials`` command